 MBBS, BSc, MD, MRCP

-I have been a Consultant Cardiology since 2013 and I currently work at the Lister Hospital in Stevenage.
+I have been a Consultant Cardiologist since 2013 and I currently work at the Lister Hospital in Stevenage.
 I regularly perform coronary angiography, transthoracic echocardiography, transoesophageal echocardiography and other advanced imaging modality.
 I care for inpatients and outpatients suffering from syncope, palpitations, heart failure, chest pain, breathlessness, angina, palpitations, arrhythmia and hypertension.

 My specialist interests are angina, angiography, arrhythmia, valvular heart disease, syncope, hypertension, heart failure, cardiomyopathy, cardiac disease in pregnancy and advanced cardiac imaging techniques.

 I qualified from St George's Hospital Medical School, London in 1999 with a medical degree (MBBS) and also an intercalated degree (BSc).
 I completed my post graduate higher specialist training in general medicine and cardiology in hospitals throughout London and the Eastern deanery.
 I spent three years completing a fellowship and doctorate of medicine at the Royal Brompton hospital in advanced cardiac imaging and cardiovascular magnetic resonance imaging (MDRes).
 I also work as an honorary consultant at the Royal Brompton Hospital in advanced imaging techniques.